 Following the widespread backlash, Spoelberch attempted to rectify the situation by issuing a public apology.
 He described his initial statement as “extremely clumsy” and clarified his position, affirming support for women’s bodily autonomy and their right to make decisions about pregnancy.
 However, the damage had already been done.

 This development comes at a time when esports continues to evolve from a niche interest into a global phenomenon, attracting attention from traditional sports organizations and mainstream media alike.
-One of the biggest sports organizations, the International Olympic Committee, itself, is actively working to incorporate esports competitions into its future events with its first Esports Olympics Games, scheduled in 2025.
+International Olympic Committee, itself, is actively working to incorporate esports competitions into its future events with its first Esports Olympics Games, scheduled in 2025.

 The incident may well serve as a case study for future esports organizations on the importance of maintaining professional standards and being mindful of social responsibilities in an increasingly connected digital age.